Pattaya Floating Market

 Thailand and Floating Markets

 The relationship between Thailand and floating markets is centuries old.
-In the past, life in Thailand use to revolve around rivers, which were used to travel and transport goods.
-In fact, one of the main reasons why Ayutthaya became one of the world’s most prosperous cities was because its capital was surrounded by rivers.
+In the past, life in Thailand used to revolve around rivers, which were used to transport goods and to travel.
+In fact, one of the main reasons why Ayutthaya became one of the world’s most prosperous cities was because it was surrounded by rivers.

-Until the early 1900s – when construction of roads began – floating markets (‘talat nam’ in Thai) were crucial to Thailand’s growth.
-Today, Thai floating markets are mainly tourist attractions, but visiting them gives a sense of how life in Thailand would have been.
+Until the early 1900s – when construction of roads began – floating markets were crucial to Thailand’s growth.
+Today, Thai floating markets are mainly tourist attractions, but visiting them gives a sense of how life in Thailand would have been centuries ago.

 Further reading on floating markets.

 TakeMeTour did an exceptional job at showing us around the Four Regions Floating Market.
 If you prefer a guided tour to a floating market, booking with them is a good idea.

 If you haven’t visited a floating market in Thailand so far, you must consider visiting Pattaya’s floating market.
 It makes a great day trip (from Pattaya and even Bangkok), and is a fun thing to do in Pattaya.